What to Bring to the GRE Test

 Prescription Eyeglasses and Medicines

 You might be surprised by the things people forget when they’re anxious or in a rush, or their minds are preoccupied with, say, a major exam they’re about to take.
 While you generally can’t wear accessories in the testing room, you can wear your prescription eyeglasses during your exam, if you need to.
-Prescription medications can be stored in your locker and accessed during your break.
+Prescription medications can be stored in your locker and accessed if an emergency arises.

 KEY FACT: